a Professor in the Penn State Graduate Program in Acoustics

 D.Sc.
 Mechanical Engineering, 1996, the George Washington University,

 Thesis topic: Formulations and Methods for Robust and Efficient Optimization of Acoustic Radiated Noise Problems

 Thesis topic: Structural Shape Optimization of 3D Finite Element Models

 Fellow, American Society of Mechanical Engineering (ASME), Member and past President of ASME Noise Control and Acoustics Division

-Vice President for the Americas, International INCE
+Vice President of Rules and Governance, International INCE

 International Organizing Committee for the NOVEM (Noise and Vibration EMerging Methods) and FLINOVIA (FLow Induced NOise and Vibration Issues and Aspects) conference series.

 I co-edited/co-wrote this book, published as part of Wiley's Book Series on Acoustics, with Don Nefske and Sue Sung.
 The book includes 15 chapters ranging from the basics of structural vibration and radiated sound to numerical methods and noise control treatments.
 You can buy it through Amazon

 My colleagues from Italy and France and I organized the first Symposium on Flow Induced Noise Issues and Aspects in Rome, Italy in November 2013.
 The book includes 15 papers by world-renowned experts in this field, available on Amazon.
 You can also download individual chapters at the Springer website.

 I wrote my first tutorial on structural acoustics for Acoustics Today, at the request of founding editor Dick Stern.
 It covers the basics of waves in structures, modes of vibration, mobility and impedance, infinite structure theory, structural damping, and finite element analysis.
 Download it here.